 How Long Do Arm Lift Results Last?

 Those who undergo an arm lift typically enjoy their body contouring results for decades and do not seek out future treatment.
 The final outcome of brachioplasty can last for a lifetime if you preserve your results with healthy lifestyle choices.
 The aging process does not stop, but the vast majority of patients who commit to nutritious eating habits and regular exercise do not experience the same loss of contour in their upper arms after surgery.
-Our plastic surgeons recommend avoiding smoking and unprotected sun exposure following the procedure, as these factors can deteriorate the quality of the skin and lead to additional laxity.
+Our plastic surgeon recommends avoiding smoking and unprotected sun exposure following the procedure, as these factors can deteriorate the quality of the skin and lead to additional laxity.
 In cases wherein fatty deposits return to the upper arms due to weight gain, patients often successfully resolve their concerns with non-surgical CoolSculpting® treatment.

 Will I Have Brachioplasty Scarring?

-Some amount of scarring after any surgery is inevitable, but Dr. Joe and Dr. Chopra take great care to achieve the most inconspicuous arm lift scars possible.
+Some amount of scarring after any surgery is inevitable, but Dr. Joe takes great care to achieve the most inconspicuous arm lift scars possible.
 The shape and size of your scars should follow the length of your incisions, and your plastic surgeon will show you where they are likely to appear during your consultation.
 The most common incisions are placed either on the inside of the arm, within a natural fold in the underarm, or along the back of the arm.
 The technique utilized during your procedure will depend on your needs and the amount of skin laxity experienced.